ibm-cloud-docs/power-iaas/faq.md

 {: #thridparty}
 {: faq}

-You are responsible for third-party licensing in the {{site.data.keyword.cloud_notm}}.
+You are responsible for third-party licensing.

 ## What are the hardware specifications?
 {: #hardwarespecs}